 Each employee is eligible to join the Plan as of the first pay period following completion of three months of service and the attainment of age 18 unless specified otherwise by a collective bargaining agreement.
 Prior to July 1, 2015, the Plan provided for basic employee pretax contributions to the Plan of up to 3% of covered compensation as defined, and for additional employee pretax contributions to the Plan of up to 3% of covered compensation as defined, and for additional employee pretax contributions to the Plan of up to 17% of covered compensation subject to the provisions of the Internal Revenue Code of 1986, as amended (the Code).
 Effective July 1, 2015, the Plan was amended to allow Non-Highly Compensated Employees, as defined by the Internal Revenue Service ("IRS"), to contribute up to 47% of covered compensation.
 Additional employee pretax contributions to the Plan up to 47% of covered compensation are allowed under certain collective bargaining agreements.
-Participants age 50 or older during the Plan year may also elect to make a "catch-up" contribution, subject to certain IRS limits (\$6,000 in 2016 and 2015).
+Participants age 50 or older during the Plan year may also elect to make a "catch-up" contribution, subject to certain IRS limits (\$6,000 in 2017 and 2016).
+Effective December 1, 2017, the Plan was amended to allow for participants to also designate some of their contributions as after tax contributions to a Roth 401(k) option.
 The Company contributes matching employer contributions.
 Each participant directs his or her contributions and the Company's matching contributions between the investment funds offered by the Plan, including Company common stock.